Basilica and Convent of Santo Domingo, Lima: Colegio de Santo Tomás de Aquino

-It was the year 1892 when the Dominican Order inaugurated the Colegio Santo Tomás de Aquino (College St. Thomas Aquinas), next to the convent of Santo Domingo, in the center of Lima.
-One hundred and twenty-five years later, the college retains its original location: Pasaje Rinconada de Santo Domingo 209, and still has a direct access from its main courtyard to the convent.
+The Dominican Order inaugurated the Colegio Santo Tomás de Aquino (College of St. Thomas Aquinas) in 1892, next to the convent of Santo Domingo, in the center of Lima.
+The college retains its original location at Pasaje Rinconada de Santo Domingo 209, and still has direct access from its main courtyard to the convent.
+This was the first and only educational center in Lima to be founded by the Dominican fathers.
+Its first director was Jordán Revilla O.P.

-It is the first and only educational center in Lima to be founded by the Dominican fathers, being its first director Friar Jordán Revilla.
-The college is marked by the history of the city.
-In the Jirón Camaná, the street parallel to the Pasaje Rinconada de Santo Domingo, are located the facilities of the Post Office of Lima and the Iglesia Santo Domingo, in turn, in the calle Conde de Superunda, behind the college, is what was the Post and Telegraphs Office of Lima, now Museum of Gastronomy.
+In the Jirón Camaná, the street parallel to the Pasaje Rinconada de Santo Domingo, are located the facilities of the Post Office of Lima and the Iglesia Santo Domingo; in turn, in the Jirón Conde de Superunda, behind the college, is what was the Post and Telegraphs Office of Lima, now the Museum of Gastronomy.

-The cloisters of the Convento de Santo Domingo, which are separated from the college only by a door, have a close relationship with the history of Education in Peru.
+The cloisters of the Convento de Santo Domingo, which are separated from the college only by a door, have a close relationship with the history of education in Peru.
 It was founded in 1535 along with the city of Lima.
 There were the first classes of what is now the National University of San Marcos (UNMSM), also known as the Dean of the Americas.
-The frontis of Santo Tomás de Aquino has been mute witness of changes in the city.
-Several decades ago there was a parking car in front of the school; but later, the frontis was invaded by merchants that would form in that place the commercial center Polvos Azules.
+The frontis of Santo Tomás de Aquino has been a mute witness to changes in the city.
+Several decades ago, there was a parking lot in front of the school, but later, the frontis was invaded by merchants who would form in that place the commercial center Polvos Azules.

-In 1997, during the management of the defunct Alberto Andrade, this center would be relocated and the space would become the Alameda Chabuca Granda.
+In 1997, during the management of the defunct Alberto Andrade, this center was relocated, and the space became the Alameda Chabuca Granda.
 Another recent change in the infrastructure surrounding the college was the construction of the Rayitos de Sol Bridge, during the management of former mayor Luis Castañeda Lossio.
-This bridge connects to the Chabuca Granda mall with the Santa Rosa whereabouts on the Vía de Evitamiento road.
+This bridge connects the Chabuca Granda mall to the Santa Rosa area on the Vía de Evitamiento road.

 Today, a track is being built underneath the Rímac River, located opposite the college, which is part of the Vía Parque Rímac.

-But the Colegio Santo Tomás de Aquino has also varied with time; in the beginning the college was only for men during more than 100 years; only from the year 1994 the admission for women was accepted, becoming a mixed educational center.
+But the Colegio Santo Tomás de Aquino has also changed over time; in the beginning, the college was only for men for more than 100 years; only from the year 1994 were women admitted, becoming a mixed educational center.

-In addition, since 2010, Inés Rossi Rossi is the director of the college, a fact that for Aquinense college is a milestone in its history, since its creation always had only directors and belonging to the Dominican Order.
+In addition, since 2010, Inés Rossi Rossi has been the director of the college, a fact that, for Aquinense College, is a milestone in its history, since its creation it has always had only directors belonging to the Dominican Order.